anthill-platform/anthill-discovery/doc/API.md

 ## Discover multiple services

 Returns a location for multiple services at a same time.
-Same as request above, but for multiple service.
+Same as request above, but for multiple services.

 #### ← Request